Lucy Bakewell Audubon: Early life

-Lucy Bakewell was born to William Bakewell and Lucy Green, an affluent couple living in Derbyshire, England.
+Lucy Bakewell was born to William and Lucy (Green) Bakewell, an affluent couple living in Derbyshire, England.
 Her father championed her education, believing education to be "necessary to make a woman a better companion and helpmate to the man she married."
 He sent Bakewell to a nearby boarding school, but her education was most enhanced by her own study.
 In addition to having a personal tutor as well as a mother who cared deeply about her daughter's education, Bakewell educated herself by frequently visiting her father's immense library.
 Tradition posits that her father's political ideologies eventually pushed him to move his family to New Haven, Connecticut, in 1798 when Bakewell was 11.
 However, by 1803, they again relocated to Norristown, Pennsylvania, settling on a Fatland Ford, the family's plantation.
 Bakewell was able to maintain a close connection with her extended family, as evidenced by a number of letters between them.
 Such letters have been used to determine Bakewell's history.